voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

         :ref:`>> Learn more about implementing your own custom SampleParser!<Writing a custom SampleParser>`

-    .. tab:: My data is stored on disk
+    .. tab:: My data is stored as media files on disk

         If you don't have a dedicated way of parsing your samples yet, then the recommended option is to create a custom |DatasetImporter|.